manavthakkar/manavthakkar.github.io/_projects/00_Mechano-B.md

 ## My Role

-- **Sketching and 3D Modeling:** I started by sketching the robot’s design on paper, which I then transformed into a detailed 3D model using SolidWorks.
-This model guided the 3D printing process for the robot's construction.
+- **Sketching and 3D Modeling:** The process began with sketching the robot’s design on paper, which was then transformed into a detailed 3D model using SolidWorks.
+This model guided the 3D printing process for the robot’s construction.
-- **Programming:** I programmed the walking gait pattern, enabling the robot to mimic the movement of a four-legged animal.
-This involved solving the inverse kinematics for the walking gait pattern using SolidWorks motion analysis and implementing the control logic using Arduino.
+- **Programming:** I was responsible for programming the walking gait pattern, enabling the robot to mimic the movement of a four-legged animal.
+This task involved solving the inverse kinematics for the walking gait pattern using SolidWorks motion analysis and implementing the control logic using Arduino.

 ## Technical Details

 - **Degrees of Freedom:** Mechano-B has 12 degrees of freedom, with each leg equipped with three motors.
-- **Movement Capabilities:** The robot can perform various actions such as walking, turning, trotting, and even pushups.
+- **Movement Capabilities:** The robot can perform various actions such as walking, turning, trotting, and pushups.
 - **Control System:** The inverse kinematics were solved in SolidWorks and then programmed into the robot via Arduino to synchronize the 12 motors for stable walking motion.

 ## Challenges and Solutions

-One of the biggest challenges was figuring out the inverse kinematics and coordinating all 12 motors to achieve a stable walking motion.
+One of the biggest challenges was figuring out the inverse kinematics and coordinating and calibrating all 12 motors to achieve a stable walking motion.
 After many days of trial and error, we successfully made the robot walk seamlessly.
 Although we couldn't make it climb stairs, the experience was incredibly educational.

 ## Achievements

 - **Recognition:** The project won first prize at the state-level competition and received state-level recognition along with a prize money of 500,000 INR.
-- **Public Display:** Mechano-B was selected for public display at a robotics museum, highlighting its appearance and functionality.
+- **Public Display:** Mechano-B was selected for public display at a robotics museum in Gujarat, India.

 ![Result](https://manavthakkar.github.io/assets/images/quadruped_result.jpg)